keithlennox/roku-feed/README.md

 - Users will not be able to upload series images on their own.
 We will have to do it for them.
 This is because there will be no front end for uploading images.
 - Brightcove URLs expire.
 At our request, they have extended the expiry time from 6 hrs to 7 days.
 - Agenda eps are in segments.
 Roku has no concept of segments.
-- We will need to call different Brightcove accounts in the same Roku channel.
+- We will need 2 feeds, one for TVO and one for TVOKids.
 - Ownership is set at the channel level, NOT the series or video level!
-- Pub/kill dates are the same for Roku as they are for web sites.
-These are set in the feed, under Content.
+- Pub/kill dates are the same for Roku as they are for our web sites.
+These are set in the feed for each video.
 - Roku Direct Publisher is slow to update which makes it slow to test and trouble shoot.
 - We cannot use the BC Playback API, which is much simpler.
 See constraints below.
 - We cannot use the BC Social Syndication API, which is much simpler.
 See contstraints below.